-Confused about fabric selection and flame retardant fabrics?
+Confused about stage curtain fabric selection and flame retardant fabrics?

 Sew What?
 Inc. is here to help!

-There are a lot of options in theater curtains and stage curtains — especially when it comes to fabrics and materials.
+There are a lot of options in theater curtains and stage curtain fabric — especially when it comes to fabrics and materials.
 We’re here to assist you with your fabric selection, and see that your curtains and draperies are made according to your exact needs and specifications.

 Want to learn more about fire retardant fabrics and FR vs NFR?
 Read our Flame Retardancy FAQ’s

-How do we keep our theatrical fabric prices so low?
+How do we keep our theatrical fabric and stage curtain fabric prices so low?

 There is one thing about us that you should know; we operate a “work-room” not a show room.